 Cognitive Behavioral Therapy (CBT)

-Cognitive behavioral therapy (CBT) is a solutions-focused form of talk therapy that is designed to address specific, usually negative, thoughts and behaviors (symptoms).
-When participating in CBT, people work on identifying any distorted, problematic thoughts and behaviors they have, and replacing those thoughts and behaviors with healthier and more beneficial options.
-This technique allows participants to more accurately view situations and respond to those situations in a more useful way.
-Participants are also taught to question their negative thoughts and feelings, rather than simply accepting them.
+Cognitive behavioral therapy (CBT) is a solutions-focused form of talk therapy that is designed to address specific, usually negative, thought patterns and behaviors (symptoms).
+When participating in CBT, people work on identifying any distorted, problematic thoughts and behaviors they have, and challenging those thoughts and behaviors with healthier and more beneficial options.

 - Anxiety disorders, including obsessive-compulsive disorder (OCD)

 How long does it take for cognitive behavioral therapy to work?

 CBT is intended to be short-term therapy.
 A course of CBT typically takes at least 10-20 sessions, at which point you and your therapist would review the treatment plan and determine if more sessions are needed to meet specific goals.

 What should I expect from a course of cognitive behavioral therapy?